kathleenisrad/glomeruli-detection-and-segmentation/README.md

-# Kidney Cell Segmentation -- WIP!
+# Glomeruli Detection and Segmentation
 The goal of this project is to identify glomeruli in images of kidney slices.
+I used both Faster R-CNN and Mask R-CNN and compare their performances below.

 ## Dataset:
+8 training images and 5 testing images were provided.

 The original images were too large to push onto github.
 They can be downloaded from here:
 https://www.kaggle.com/c/hubmap-kidney-segmentation/data